Four simple accessibility improvements to apply today

 What made me add this last example is the card component that renders as an a

-Technically speaking, though, the main issue here is that you shouldn't nest two interactive elements, as that's considered to be invalid HTML.
+Technically speaking, though, the main issue here is that you shouldn't nest two interactive elements, as that's considered invalid HTML.

-To solve this, I did a super light implementation of “component polymorphism”.
-This Button component of mine is just rendered as an actual button if I pass the button
+To solve this, I did a very light implementation of "component polymorphism".
+This Button component of mine is rendered as an actual button if I pass the button

 prop; otherwise, it's rendered as just a div, which is not interactive by default and, therefore, not focusable.